AlloyCI/alloy-runner/docs/faq/README.md

 ## `zoneinfo.zip: no such file or directory` error when using `OffPeakTimezone`

-In `v1.11.0` we made it possible to configure the timezone in which `OffPeakPeriods` are described.
+It is possible to configure the timezone in which `OffPeakPeriods` are described.
 This feature should work on most Unix systems out of the box.
 However on some Unix systems, and probably on most non-Unix systems (including Windows, for which we're providing Runner's binaries), when used, the Runner will crash at start with an error similar to: